CrazyHorseHQ/midwife_client/README.md

 Running the client
 ------------------

 You will need to set up an API key to authenticate the client against the API.
-For details on placing the API key in the DB see the [smart_app](https://github.com/TheProductWorks/smart_app)(See [here]() for read access to the API) README.
+For details on placing the API key in the DB see the [smart_app](https://github.com/TheProductWorks/smart_app) README.
+See [here](http://www.theproduct.works/contact-us) for read access to the API.

 Add a file called ```.api_key``` with the contents being the key you set up in the DB on the API side, no spaces or newlines.
 The [Gruntfile](https://github.com/TheProductWorks/smart_client/blob/master/Gruntfile.js#L246) will read this file and embed it into the compiled Javascript.